angelopol/space-21/README.md

 </td>
 </table>

-We'll leave chase mode for later, as that is actually the bit that differs amongst the ghosts, while the other 3 states are identical in terms of behaviour across the board.
+We'll leave chase mode for later, as that is actually the bit that differs amongst the robots, while the other 3 states are identical in terms of behaviour across the board.

 ##### Scatter State

-When in scatter state, all ghosts will hurry back to their "safe spot" on the map instead of chasing Pacman.
-Each ghost has a different spot on the map, but conceptually, they all do the same thing, which is, they try to get to that spot on the map.
+When in scatter state, all robots will hurry back to their "safe spot" on the map instead of chasing Bob.
+Each robot has a different spot on the map, but conceptually, they all do the same thing, which is, they try to get to that spot on the map.

 |                                |  Robots  | Scatter point                  |
 | :----------------------------- | :------- | :----------------------------- |